Parent/Guest Proxy Access

 Late Fee Policy

-In compliance with WVU Student Payment Policy, a late payment fee of $50.00 will be assessed on all outstanding balances greater than $400 on the second day of each month.
+In compliance with WVU Student Payment Policy, a 1.5% late fee will be assessed on all outstanding balances greater than $400 on the second day of each month.

 During Fall and Spring semesters, students are required to pay at least 60% of their total charges by the Wednesday before classes begin.
 Students that fail to meet this deadline will be removed from their courses, WITH NO GUARANTEE OF BEING RE-REGISTERED INTO THE SAME COURSES.
 The remaining 40% (or whatever amount due is remaining) is due by no later than the end of the sixth week of the term.

 WVU also assesses late fees on a monthly basis for accounts that still have unpaid balances.
-Late payment fees equal to 1.5% of the outstanding balance will be assessed at 30 days and 60 days past due (after 40% deadline), before an account is turned over for collection, if applicable.
+Late payment fees equal to 1.5% of the outstanding balance will be assessed each month before an account is turned over for collection, if applicable.